Ohio fish company stole 100+ walleyes from charity

 A sentencing hearing is set for November.
 Carr and Trent could face up to 18 months in jail, court records show.

-Anyone who witnesses a wildlife violation in Ohio can report it to the Ohio Department of Natural Resources by calling its Turn in a Poacher hotline at 1-800-POACHER (1-800-762-2437) or by submitting a tip on the department’s website.
+Anyone who witnesses a wildlife violation in Ohio can report it to the Ohio Department of Natural Resources by calling its Turn in a Poacher hotline at 1-800-762-2437 or by submitting a tip on the department’s website.